Edit

 If you're using Azure Kubernetes Service on Azure Local, version 22H2

-Deploy AKS on Azure Local
+Deploy AKS Arc on Azure Local

 Evaluate if Azure Local is right for you